 Our team is always happy to help.
 You can either contact us before you come in by using the details on our contacts page or let us know when you arrive and we will do everything we can to make your stay as comfortable as possible.

 We know coming to hospital can cause anxiety for many people.
 Particularly those with learning disabilities.
-Our Acute Liaison Service provides a range of specialist therapeutic interventions and support to people with a learning disability to ensure mainstream health services are accessible to people with a learning disability.
-The Sunderland Action for Health website is a useful resource for people with learning disabilities and their carers to help them prepare for visiting the hospital.
+Our Acute Liaison Service provides a range of specialist therapeutic interventions and support to people with a learning disability.
+This is to ensure mainstream health services are accessible to people with a learning disability.
+You can read more here: Coming to hospital if you have a learning disability